 In the Architectural 3D Modeling course, the student becomes acquainted with concepts of the software related to Parametric modeling for Architectural drafting.
 The student will develop the skills necessary to create 3D models and presentation/constructions drawings.
-Pre-requisites: None Co-requisites: None

 DFTG 1129 - Residential Drawing I